gmcclarin/grace-nieboer-portfolio/README.md

 # Portfolio

 ## About
+Designing and engineering digital experiences that remain human — even as technology accelerates.

-Front End web client built with React in JavaScript to showcase favorite fullstack projects, both completed and in progress.
+This front end web client was built with React in Javascript to showcase a few favorite fullstack projects and current work

 ### Built With
 - React.js